Masthead

 False Color Composites

-1. Focus your viewer on the actively burning fires by Willow Creek, CA. Currently the area is obscured by smoke.
+1. Focus your Landsat viewer on the actively burning Park Fire.
+Currently the area is obscured by smoke.
 In your viewer with the Landsat image, click the Data Manager iconData Manager Iconin the main toolbar.
 The Data Manager displays all files that have been opened this session and allows you to reopen the files from this menu.
 Find the file “Landsat.dat”, now we will select the band color combination.
 Click the box on next to “SWIR 1”, it should turn red after it has been selected.
 Next click the box next to “Near Infrared (NIR)” and it should turn green and lastly click the box next to “Red” which will turn blue.
 This is an infrared false color composite displaying the SWIR1, NIR and Red wavelengths.
 You will notice that some of the smoke has disappeared and the boundaries of the fires are more visible.

 2. Use the Blend, Flicker and Swipe tools to animate between the two Landsat layers (true color and false color) to see the differences.

-6. We will look at one more false color composite.
-Right click on the top "Landsat.dat" file in the Layer Manager and select "Change RGB Bands".
-Click the box on next to “SWIR 2” (red), the click click the box next to "SWIR 1” twice, it should turn green and blue.
-Now we will only be visualizing the two SWIR wavelengths.
-Click "OK" and now you should see a new false color composite in your view, where the majority of the image appears grey toned and the burned areas appear red.
+5. We will look at one more SWIR false color composite, this type using the custom band combination option.
+To make your own band combinations, click and drag the slider bars for red, blue, and green to select the bands to use for each display color.
+Custom BandsDrag the red bar to SWIR 2 band and drag both the blue and green bar onto the SWIR 1.
+Now we will only be visualizing only the two SWIR wavelengths.
+You should see a new false color composite in your view, where the majority of the image appears grey toned and the burned areas appear red.

 Learn more about MODIS band combinations